Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Slash commands/connect_bot_account.md

 **Step 1**

-1. Run the "/msteams-sync connect-bot" command.
+1. Run the `/msteams-sync connect-bot` command.
 2. Click on the link provided.
 3. Enter the valid credentials.